thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - Users can register or remove their registration until the start time; unregistering refunds the buy-in, and re-registering charges again.
 - Buy-ins are deducted and locked at registration.
 - Minimum players is configurable per tournament, with an enforced floor of 2.
 - If the tournament reaches maximum players before the start time, registration closes and the CTA shows "Full".
+If a spot opens before the start time, registration reopens.
 - At the start time, if the minimum player count is not met, the tournament is cancelled.
 - If the tournament is cancelled, all player buy-ins and the admin guarantee are refunded.
 - At the start time, if the minimum is met, round 1 matchmaking is random and the tournament begins immediately.